"I was naked and you gave me clothing, I was sick and you took care of me, I was in prison and you visited me." (Matthew 25:36)

 The Bishop's Committee on Prison Ministry was created in 2010 at the 194th Annual Convention.
 Its continuing focus is to raise awareness of the need to bring Christ's light into North Carolina jails and prisons.

 At its 203rd Annual Convention in November 2018, the Diocese voted to approve Act 2018-12, calling for reform in the country's money bail system.
 With the backing of Convention, the work of the committee and others across the Diocese has turned to focus more on this fundamental issue of justice in our society.
-If you are interested in learning more about the money bail system in North Carolina, download the committee's fact sheet, or visit the Pretrail Justice Initiative website.
+If you are interested in learning more about the money bail system in North Carolina, download the committee's fact sheet, or visit the Pretrail Justice Institute website.

 If you are interested in ministering directly to prisoners, keep reading to learn more about active prison ministries throughout our Diocese.

 Founded in 1977, Forsyth Jail and Prison Ministries have been serving incarcerated men and women in Forsyth County for more than 40 years.
 The ministry operates programs at the Forsyth County Detention Center as well as the state run Forsyth Correctional Center.
 Support for those in detention includes worship services, music, Christian education and many opportunities for fellowship and mentoring.
 Assistance for those re-entering society from prison is provided through the Transition to Work program and support is given in both the pre-release and post-release settings.